-&lt;sup>2 The TU representative who is not an employed official of a trade union must hold written certification from their Union that they have experience of or have received training in acting as a companion.
+2 The TU representative who is not an employed official of a trade union must hold written certification from their Union that they have experience of or have received training in acting as a companion.
 This may take the form of a card or letter.

+Every effort and intention will be made to resolve complaints and concerns at the informal stage as inevitably this produces better and more sustainable outcomes for all concerned.
 There may however be occasions where the incident or issue cannot be resolved informally then depending upon the circumstances the employee may raise the grievance formally and in writing to the next managerial level by completing the Formal Grievance Procedure Form Appendix B.